Page last updated: March 2026

 Visualise it

-Draw a flow chart or timeline to show the different stages of the treatment plan.
-At different times throughout treatment, you can look at the chart together to see where you are up to and how far you have come.
+Draw a flow chart, map or timeline to show the different stages of the treatment plan.
+Throughout treatment, you can look at the chart together to see where you are up to.

 Keep a journal